AigozhiyevB/twitter-nlp/README.md

 - Submit a pull request to have your changes merged into the main project branch.

 More detailed instructions are presented in the [CONTRIBUTING](docs/CONTRIBUTING.md)

+Where are plenty of tasks available in [TASKS](/docs/TASKS.md)

+## About models

+Short summaries of used models:

+- **TensorFlow**: Open-source ML framework by _Google_, supports CPUs, GPUs, and specialized hardware.
+Provides high-level APIs and low-level operations.
+- **Logistic regression**: Statistical binary classification model using the logistic function.
+Assumes linear relationship between features and class probabilities.
+- **CatBoost**: Gradient boosting framework by _Yandex_.
+Utilizes Ordered Boosting algorithm for effective handling of categorical features.
+Supports various tasks, GPU acceleration, and robustness to outliers.

 ## License

 The project is licensed under the [MIT License](https://opensource.org/licenses/MIT).